DragVideo: Interactive Drag-style Video Editing: Related work

 \subsection{Drag-Style Editing}

 The recent introduction of DragGAN ~\cite{draggan} brought forward a novel drag-style editing method on static images, wherein the user provides one or multiple paired (\emph{handle}, \emph{target}) points.
-DragGAN uses the motion supervision loss computed on the intermediate feature map of pre-trained StyleGAN2's ~\cite{stylegan} decoder to iteratively optimize the latent code randomly sampled or obtained after GAN inversion, achieving excellent image editing results.
-This drag-style editing for static images can also be applied to the diffusion model, by performing the optimization process in the U-Net's decoder before the denoising of the randomly sampled noisy latent code or the one obtained after DDIM inversion~\cite{dragdiff, dragondiff}.
-DragDiffusion ~\cite{dragdiff} employs LoRA ~\cite{lora} and MSA \cite{mutualattn} to improve the consistency between the edited image and the original one.
-Meanwhile, DragonDiffusion ~\cite{dragondiff} incorporates cosine-similarity-based drag objective function based on the area masks to conduct more general drag editing.
+DragGAN uses the motion supervision loss computed on the intermediate feature map of pre-trained StyleGAN2's ~\cite{stylegan} decoder to iteratively optimize the latent code, achieving impressive image editing results.
+This drag-style editing for static images can also be extended to the diffusion model by performing the optimization process in the U-Net's decoder before the denoising of the randomly sampled noisy latent code or the one obtained after DDIM inversion~\cite{dragdiff, dragondiff}.
+DragDiffusion~\cite{dragdiff} employs LoRA~\cite{lora} and MSA~\cite{mutualattn} to improve the spatial consistency between the edited image and the original one.
+Meanwhile, DragonDiffusion~\cite{dragondiff} incorporates cosine-similarity-based drag objective function based on the area masks to conduct more general drag editing.
+Also, CNS-Edit~\cite{hu2024cns} proposes coupled neural shape representation to perform drag-style editing on 3D objects.
+Despite the success of accurate image editing, when directly extended to video, DragDiffusion suffers from a serious temporal consistency problem; \textit{DragVideo} proposes technical contributions to address this problem by developing video-level drag-style editing

-While the success of drag-style editing on 2D images shows its potential in video editing, where a similar drag-style UI can be amenable to editing video, we propose technical contributions to seamlessly make the user experience compatible with video data to achieve drag-style editing on videos with good temporal consistency.